 A: A recent research concluded that razors used with soft water tend to last up to three times longer than the ones used with hard water.
 Soft water will also keep the razor sharper.
 Also, the layer of coating on the razor gets damaged by the minerals found in hard water.
 Microscopic investigation showed that razors used with hard water get damaged more and sooner than the ones used with soft water.
 So, yes, soft water does, in fact, preserve razor blades and prolongs their life span.

-Q: Can softened water help fight dry skin?
+Q: Can softened water help fight dry skin and Hair?

-A: There are some indications that soft water might be helpful for individuals with sensitive and dry skin because soft water is kinder to the hair and skin.
+A: There are some indications that soft water might be helpful for individuals with sensitive and dry skin because soft water is kinder to the skin and hair.
 There are no official studies available so we can’t know for sure.
 It’s also subjective and relative.
-Some people find it useful and amazing, while others can’t see a single evident difference on their skin after using soft water for a long time.
-One thing is certain – it doesn’t damage your skin.
+Some people find it useful and amazing, while others can’t see a single evident difference on their skin and hair after using soft water for a long time.
+One thing is certain – it doesn’t damage your skin and hair.

 Q: Can I use softened water in my aquarium?